ZuZanaZZ/Automatontron/README.md

 ## Menu
 The game features a menu system.
 ### Main menu
 After starting the game, the main menu is displayed.
-The player can choose from the options for the 'Levels', 'Resolution', and 'Audio' menus.
+The player can choose from the options for the 'levels', 'resolution', and 'audio' menus.
 There is also an option to 'Quit Game'.

 <img width="630" height="350.4" alt="main_menu" src="https://github.com/user-attachments/assets/b65c90eb-6d3a-4ad8-a520-bda24b0bdaa8" />